 - If you wish to execute calculations at the same time, it is also possible to execute calculations using general batch job queues.

-- Tokens are consumed based on the number of node-hours used, and the number of tokens that can be used for the number of fixed nodes decreases accordingly.
+- Tokens are consumed based on the number of GPU-hours used, and the number of tokens that can be used for the number of fixed nodes decreases accordingly.

-- If you wish to carry out calculations for more than 16 nodes
+- If you wish to carry out calculations for more than 1 node

 - Execution using general batch job queues is possible.

-- Assign the general batch job queue (“u-regular”) and execute.
+- Assign the general batch job queue (“regular”) and execute.

 Research Support Team, Information Strategy Group, Information Systems Department, The University of Tokyo